miguki/AppTaskReload/README.md

 #### Current app reload option

 1. If the app is not yet published and you are the app owner no configuration is required
-2. If app is published add below security rule in QMC (example enabling single user to perform app reloading)
+2. If app is published add below security rule in QMC (example enabling single user to perform published app update and reloading)

 ![Screenshot](screenshotSecurity01.PNG)